 Limes stand out for their simultaneously acidic and bitter flavor, so they are perfect when brightening the coconut cream in this laksa noodle soup and balancing the salty kick on this Mexican street corn.
 Limes are naturally more fibrous than many citrus fruits, so get their juices flowing by rolling them on your cutting board before you cut them.

-With their hulking size (over two pounds on average, to be exact) and their thick pith, pomelos may seem exotic, but they’re actually one of the oldest citrus species.
-Their flavor is likened to a mellow grapefruit and their flesh can range from pale yellow to coral red.
+With their hulking size (over two pounds on average, to be exact) and their thick pith, pomelos may seem like some new hybrid fruit, but they’re actually one of the oldest citrus species.
+Their flavor is likened to a mellow grapefruit, and their flesh can range from pale yellow to coral red.
 The color of their skin isn’t always indicative of their ripeness, so rely on your nose to sniff out those that are the most fragrant, instead.
 Preparing a pomelo can be an undertaking, so brush up on the process before using it in a Vietnamese pomelo and shrimp salad or folding it into an acai breakfast bowl.

 The calamansi is often used in Filipino and Malaysian cuisine, imparting a flavor that's a touch sweeter than a lime.
 The dazzling contrast between its peel and flesh makes it a lovely garnish, but it's of course equally dazzling as a substitute for lime in this Malaysian grilled fish.